sknrao/cross-cluster-connectivity/cross_cluster_guide.md

 Kubernetes doesn't know about, manage, or route to MacVLAN IPs.
 They're as external to Kubernetes as any other physical network device.

-Does this clarify the distinction between Kubernetes-managed and MacVLAN-managed IPs?
 ---

 ## The Scenario